Notes on extremal and tame valued fields: Introduction

 \pars Additional assumptions are indeed needed, as we will show in Section~\ref{sectexextr}:

-\begin{proposition} \n a) \ There are algebraically complete valued fields $(K,v)$ of positive characteristic and value group a $\Z$-group that are extremal, and others that are not. \sn b) \ There are algebraically complete valued fields $(K,v)$ of mixed characteristic with value group a $\Z$-group that are extremal, and others that are not. \sn c) \ There are algebraically complete nontrivially valued fields $(K,v)$ of positive characteristic with divisible value group and non-perfect large residue field that are not extremal. \sn d) \ There are algebraically complete valued fields $(K,v)$ of mixed characteristic with divisible value group and non-perfect large residue field that are not extremal. \end{proposition}
+\begin{proposition} \n a) \ There are algebraically complete valued fields $(K,v)$ of positive characteristic and value group a $\Z$-group that are extremal, and others that are not. \sn b) \ There are algebraically complete valued fields $(K,v)$ of mixed characteristic with value group a $\Z$-group that are extremal, and others that are not. \sn c) \ There are algebraically complete nontrivially valued fields $(K,v)$ of positive characteristic with divisible value group and imperfect large residue field that are extremal, and others that are not. \sn d) \ There are algebraically complete valued fields $(K,v)$ of mixed characteristic with divisible value group and imperfect large residue field that are extremal, and others that are not. \end{proposition}

-As parts c) and d) indicate, we do not know the answer to the following question: \sn {\bf Open problem:} Is there any extremal field with divisible value group and non-perfect large residue field?
+None of the non-extremal fields that we construct for the proof of parts a)--d) of this proposition is maximal.
+This leads us to the following\sn {\bf Conjecture:} \ Every maximal field with value group a $\Z$-group, or divisible value group and large residue field, is extremal.

+\pars The following theorem, also proved in Section~\ref{sectexextr}, provides a compelling way of constructing maximal extremal fields and is used in the proof of parts c) and d) of the previous theorem.